Primordial gravitational waves from excited states: Introduction

 The purpose of this article is to uncover the characteristic frequency profile imprinted in the inflationary-era SGWB spectrum stemming from an excited state that is dynamically generated during inflation at wavelengths well below those relevant for the CMB and LSS.
 Even if one considers standard Bunch-Davies initial conditions in the remote past, an effective excited state can appear as a general outcome of a momentary departure from the adiabatic evolution of the scalar fluctuations, which isolates a preferred set of scales during inflation, leading to (possibly) sizable, scale-dependent enhancements of the power spectrum of scalar perturbations.
 As we will show, the latter can cause a significant production of primordial GWs at localised frequencies, both during and after inflation.
 With the appropriate conditions, excited states during inflation can produce observable signals accessible for instance to LISA or SKA, turning them, along with the next-generation of CMB observatories, into main contributors to the nascent field of multi-messenger primordial cosmology~\cite{Adshead:2020bji,Unal:2020mts,Malhotra:2020ket,Ricciardone:2021kel,Braglia:2021fxn,Dimastrogiovanni:2021mfs}.

-Excited states can be generated in many scenarios of the primordial universe, a non-exhaustive (and non mutually exclusive) list of phenomena and references including: brief departures from slow-roll in single-field inflation, caused e.g by a step in the inflaton potential or a time-dependent sound speed~\cite{Starobinsky:1992ts,Kaloper:2003nv,Ashoorioon:2006wc,Bean:2008na,Ballesteros:2018wlw,Tasinato:2020vdk,Dalianis:2021iig,Inomata:2021tpx}; particle production due to time-dependent masses and resonance phenomena~\cite{Chung:1999ve,Barnaby:2009dd,Cook:2011hg,Carney:2012pk}; sharp turns in the multifield landscape~\cite{Achucarro:2010da,Palma:2020ejf,Fumagalli:2020adf,Fumagalli:2020nvq,Braglia:2020taf}; multiple-stage inflation~\cite{Polarski:1992dq,Adams:1997de,Pi:2017gih,DAmico:2020euu,DAmico:2021vka}, etc. Independently of any particular microphysics, which plays an interesting but secondary role in what follows, the formalism and the results presented in this work have a broad range of applicability; they are derived under the single assumption of an excited state with large occupation numbers.
+Excited states can be generated in many scenarios of the primordial universe, a non-exhaustive (and non mutually exclusive) list of phenomena and references including: brief departures from slow-roll in single-field inflation, caused e.g by a step in the inflaton potential or a time-dependent effective parameter~\cite{Starobinsky:1992ts,Kaloper:2003nv,Ashoorioon:2006wc,Bean:2008na,Ashoorioon:2017toq,Ashoorioon:2018uey,Ballesteros:2018wlw,Ballesteros:2021fsp,Tasinato:2020vdk,Dalianis:2021iig,Inomata:2021tpx}; particle production due to time-dependent masses and resonance phenomena~\cite{Chung:1999ve,Barnaby:2009dd,Cook:2011hg,Carney:2012pk}; sharp turns in the multifield landscape~\cite{Achucarro:2010da,Palma:2020ejf,Fumagalli:2020adf,Fumagalli:2020nvq,Braglia:2020taf,Iacconi:2021ltm}; multiple-stage inflation~\cite{Polarski:1992dq,Adams:1997de,Pi:2017gih,Pi:2019ihn,DAmico:2020euu,DAmico:2021vka}, etc. Note that in all of these examples, the excited state emerges dynamically at some moment during the evolution, which is crucially different from initialising the system in a non Bunch-Davies state (as in e.g.~\cite{Ragavendra:2020vud}).
+Independently of any particular microphysics, which plays an interesting but secondary role in what follows, the formalism and the results presented in this work have a broad range of applicability; they are derived under the single assumption of an excited state with large occupation numbers.
 We have kept the formalism as general as possible, taking into account the possible sourcing of GWs by multiple sources, which, in general, can be non-trivially quantum-mechanically correlated.
 Upon doing so, we will see that there is an interesting effect special to multifield dynamics, which amounts to a significant enhancement of the spectrum, even in two-field inflation, as a consequence of the quantum mixing among the fields.